London designers blend creativity with commerce at fashion week

 This year has seen more tie-ups with non-fashion brands, such as Sophia Webster's work with toymaker Mattel on designing a range of shoes for Barbie dolls, and a J.W.
 Anderson collaboration with Diet Coke - to name but a few.

-Webster, who showcased a collection of colourful patterned heels and sandals at a mermaid-themed presentation, said she had been approached by Mattel to design a new Barbie range.
+Webster, who showcased a collection of colorful patterned heels and sandals at a mermaid-themed presentation, said she had been approached by Mattel to design a new Barbie range.

 "It was my dream collaboration, it's a perfect fit for my brand.
 It's definitely a good way to reach a wider audience," she told Reuters.